JoseBlanca/franklin/doc/source/install.rst

 It is advisable to run updatedb after setting everything to ease the ngs_backbone configuration.

-After installing the whole pipeline you can run the :doc:`NGS workshop tutorial <ngs_workshop/index>` to test the whole system.
+After installing the whole pipeline you can run the `NGS workshop tutorial <http://bioinf.comav.upv.es/courses/ngs_workshop/>`_ to test the whole system.

 .. include:: links.txt